 Corporations, small businesses, national laboratories, R&D organizations, non-profit organizations and faculty and staff members of the University of Colorado may become project sponsors.
 When defining a project, sponsors should understand that the purpose of the CS senior projects curriculum is to provide undergraduate students with a first-hand software development experience carried out by largely self-directed teams, employing fundamental software engineering principles to make design choices, apply state of the art programming languages and technologies, and to understand the software development process they follow.

-Over the course of two semesters, a team of students are required to spend approximately ~1,500 person-hours working on their senior project.
+Over the course of two semesters, a team of students is required to spend approximately ~1,500 hours working on their senior project.
 Teams are required to have a team organization chart, which details the responsibilities of individual students.
 Each student must assume at least one type of leadership position.
 Since the teams are small, individual students must assume multiple technical functions.

 Unless a project agreement is created based on a contract managed by the University’s Office of Contracts and Grants, all Intellectual Property (IP) rights resulting from the supported senior design project remains with the inventor(s), i.e. the students.
 All materials, software packages, etc. purchased to support the project will remain the property of the CS Department for possible future use in another project or class.
 Projects must be conceived and scoped so that minimum success does not depend on receipt of software or other materials that may or may not be available.
 Project descriptions and results are posted openly on the project’s website.

 All sponsors are expected to be active participants in their sponsored project.
 Sponsors should name a Technical Lead for the project who will be able to dedicate at least one hour per week to the project.
 Close contact with the team during the early project definition phase is critical for project success.
 Frequency of sponsor-team interactions will vary according to the software process model being used, and is jointly scheduled by the sponsor and team.
 The course instructors are to be CC’d on all team contact.